(We're cool!) (Me, too!) Season 4

 - And for the season 2 finale, George and Harold discover at the last minute that they'll actually be going to different summer camps.
 The two boys look sadly at each other as their buses drive them away while somber music plays in the background.

-- Cold Open: Each episode opens with an introduction from George and Harold.
+- Cold Open: Each episode opens with the narrator introducing George and Harold, and distinguishing them.

 - Comic Books Are Real: Teachers and Students of Jerome Horwitz were always turned into the Monster of the Week as inspired by the two boys' comic books.Harold: This is a lot like the comic!